MSRConnections/Azure-training-course/Day 1/4. HOL Manage Microsoft Azure Storage/HOL.md

 Azure Storage Explorer is a useful GUI tool for inspecting and altering the data in your Microsoft Azure Storage projects including the logs of your cloud-hosted applications.
 All 3 types of cloud storage can be viewed and edited: blobs, queues, and tables.

-1. Azure Storage Explorer can be downloaded for free from [CodePlex](http://azurestorageexplorer.codeplex.com/).
+1. Azure Storage Explorer version 4 can be downloaded for free from [CodePlex](http://azurestorageexplorer.codeplex.com/releases/view/54430).

     ![Azure Storage Explorer Page](images/azure-storage-explorer-page.png)